Vladislav1977/CycleGAN_project/README.md

 - trying to collect custom dataset male2anime and train implemented CycleGAN on this dataset for male photo to anime character.

-# Training history and detail
+# Training details and results

 ### Selfie2anime

-CycleGAN was trained without `gradient penalty` and `identity mapping loss` for 190 epoches (75 epoches with 0.0002 lr, 25 with 0.0001 lr, 90 epoch with linear decay lr)
+CycleGAN was trained without `gradient penalty` and `identity mapping loss` for 190 epoches (75 epoches with 0.0002 lr, 25 with 0.0001 lr, 90 epoches with linear decay lr)

 With the following results: